grego02/IPFS-Medical-Certificates/README.md

 1. Clone the project into your computer.

-2. Change into the folder of the project, and run:
+2. Change into the project's folder and run:
 ```bash
 npm i
 ```
 3. It is necessary to have metamask installed.
 If you don't have it yet, you can download the extension for the browser you are currently using.

 4. Add three accounts to the metamask wallet.
-In order to can execute this project, you must install this accounts (through the private key provided):
+In order to execute this project, you must install these accounts (through the private key provided):

   * Medical company
      * ACCOUNT ADDRESS 0xc939d487b9F6778f45776248eFaa2f24b56e4e63